Strangemother/glucose-js/readme.md

 class Human extends Being {}
 ```

-We can store this class in our named library (called `mylib` from above)
+Store the class in the global object (e.g. `mylib` from above)

 ```js
 /* _install_ the class in our library. */
 mylib.head.install(Human)
 ```

-It's placed in your lib: `myLib.Human` - and we can target it for mixins
+The class is available in your library object `myLib.Human`.

+### Adding Mixins

+Target `Human` class and adds functionality

 ```js
 /* from above